MariaChrysafis/mariachrysafis.github.io/_posts/2024-10-9-Zero-Knowledge.md

 ---
 layout: post
-title: Cryptography
+title: Zero Knowledge
 ---

-# Zero Knowledge Proofs I
+# Intro to Zero Knowledge Proofs
 Suppose I want to convince you that I have a certain type of information, but I don't want to reveal to you the information itself.
 This is the essence of a zero knowledge proof: the prover is able to convince the verifier of some fact, without leaking any knowledge.
 We give three examples of zero knowledge proof protocols.
 ## Red-Blue Balls
 To give a concrete example, suppose that there are two balls, one red and one blue, and that the prover wants to prove to the verifier that he can tell the difference between those two balls.
 The verifier is colorblind and cannot distinguish between the two balls.
 One way for the prover to show the verifier that he can tell the difference between the two balls is as follows: